-IARs have the option of utilizing a field marketing organization to sell traditional and indexed insurance products.
-IAA receives payment for business placed through these field marketing organizations.
-This arrangement creates an incentive for IAIM to encourage IARs to place business through these field marketing organizations.
+IARs have the option of utilizing a field marketing organization ("FMO") to sell traditional and indexed insurance products.
+IAA receives payment for business placed through these FMOs.
+This arrangement creates an incentive for IAIM to encourage IARs to place business through these FMOs.
 Compensation may include payments made in connection with IAIM's/IAA's marketing and sales-force education and training efforts, including IAIM's/IAA's sales and education conferences.

 Each IAR is required to disclose if he/she participates in any outside business activities, whether investment related or not.
-In reviewing outside business activity requests, IAIM and, if affiliated with IAA, IAA, will determine if there is a conflict of interest and ultimately approve or deny the activity.
-If your IAR engages in any outside business activities, these activities may cause your IAR to spend more time on the outside business activities of your IAR on his/her relationship with you.
-You can research any outside business activities of your IAR on FINRA's website at https://brokercheck.finra.org/.
+In reviewing outside business activity requests, IAIM and, if applicable, IAA and/or GAA, will determine if there is a conflict of interest and ultimately approve or deny the activity.
+If your IAR engages in any outside business activities, these activities may cause your IAR to spend more time on the outside business activity rather than on his/her relationship with you.
+You can research any outside business activities of your IAR on the SEC website at www.adviserinfo.sec.gov.
 You can also find additional information on these outside business activities in your IAR's ADV Part 2B document.
-You IAR will provide this to you upon request.
+You IAR will provide this document to you upon request.

-E. Return of Unearned Compensation to Clients
+D. Return of Unearned Compensation to Clients

-For Clients that are billed on a quarterly basis, the fee will be prorated based on the number of days the account was open during the quarter.
+For Clients that are billed in advance on a quarterly basis, the fee will be prorated based on the number of days the account was open during the quarter.
 Any paid, unearned fees will be promptly refunded to the Client.